CliffBooth/discord-music/README.md

 ```

 ## planned features:
+- [ ] add ability to add on repeat
+- [ ] add ability to play whole playlists

 - [ ] add list of greetings, the bot will say a random one to greet you
-- [ ] For extensiablity, allow http client in discord to add middlewares to it.
+- [x] For extensiablity, allow http client in discord to add middlewares to it.
 Implement things like rate-limit checking in middleware.
 So it can look like this:

     ```go
     func NewDiscord() {